 - Please keep on the trails only and always follow trail signage for closures or important safety messages - it is for your safety.

 - Approach underpasses with caution.
-Slow down, change gears, look for others at blind corners, changing steepness, uneven and loose surfaces.
+Slow down, change gears, look for others at blind corners.
+Be aware of changing steepness, uneven and loose surfaces.

 - Gates.
 If we didn’t need them, we wouldn’t have them.
 They improve safety, stop motorbikes and stock.
 However gates mean that some sections of Trail aren’t suitable for tandems, trikes, wheelchairs or hand bikes.

 - Railway lines can catch you out with tight corners or slippery tyres – consider walking.
 Always cross at safety crossing points and cross at right angles.
 Take extra care when wet, as tracks can be very slippery.

 - If sharing the Trails with local cows or birdlife, do so quietly and considerately.

 - Seasonal or tidal flooding can happen in low areas or under bridges, sometimes at Ahuriri Lagoon or Awatoto.
 Check high tide times and avoid these sections with tides over 1.7m.
 Consider (if not fast flowing) carrying your bike through before continuing.
 Wet feet can be refreshing and are part of an authentic cycling experience.
 Tip: If you ride - remember to wash your bike later.